Coronavirus – FAQs on staffing decisions when reopening workplaces

 In situations where this protection applies, the employee would be entitled to stay at home on full pay for as long as they are refusing to return to the workplace because of serious and imminent danger.
 At least, that is the implication, since “detriment” would ordinarily cover loss of pay.
 There may be scope for arguing that a failure to pay an employee whose work was not performed is not always a detriment, but these arguments are untested.

 This statutory provision was designed for extreme health and safety emergencies where an employee has no reasonable option but to take evasive action.
-It was not designed with Covid-19 in mind and it is difficult to predict how an Employment Tribunal (ET) will apply it to the current risks.
+It was not designed with Covid-19 in mind.
 The right was also designed for dangers in the workplace and it is unclear if it could be extended to dangers associated with the employee’s commute.

 The ongoing uncertainty over the risks presented by Covid-19 combined with the constantly changing picture may mean that ETs regard an employee’s concerns as reasonable even if they have no particular vulnerability, the employer is complying with all guidance and no cases of Covid-19 have been found in the workplace.
 Alternatively, employees may need to show that they have a vulnerability and that there are significant health and safety lapses before it is reasonable for them to consider themselves in serious and imminent danger.

-We expect that the scope of this legal protection and its potential application to Covid-19 will be tested in litigation soon.
-Until then, it is difficult for anyone to be sure how it will apply.
+There have been some recent ET decisions which accept that the risks of COVID-19 may meet this test, particularly where the employer has failed to follow health and safety guidance.
 It is clear that at least some employees may be within their rights to stay at home on full pay in some circumstances.
 It is also clear that you can reduce the chances of this argument succeeding by being scrupulous in your approach to health and safety.

 If an employee asserts that they are refusing to work for this reason, you need to make sure that you investigate their concerns and provide a reasoned and documented response.
 Remember your duty of care towards employees who are worried and ensure you are taking practical measures to support their mental health and wellbeing.
 Many employees will be anxious, and you should anticipate this.

-What if an employee is not ill, vulnerable, in any special category or citing any particularly serious dangers but is unwilling to come back?
+What if an employee is not ill, vulnerable, in any special category or citing any particularly serious dangers but is unwilling to come to work?

 You could potentially take disciplinary action against such employees where you are confident that you are taking all reasonably practicable steps to control the risks.
-We would caution against doing this in most cases.
-Any dismissal could be regarded by an ET as unfair and disproportionate in the current situation and any disciplinary action could result in constructive unfair dismissal claims.
+Any dismissal could be regarded by an ET as unfair and disproportionate, however, while cases remain high, and any disciplinary action could result in constructive unfair dismissal claims.

-What if the employee is classed as vulnerable and they are unhappy about coming back?
+What if the employee is vulnerable and they are unhappy about coming to work?

-- You owe a duty of care towards vulnerable employees and, as the government guidance says, this may involve taking “extra” care.
-Failure to enforce additional precautions could result in a claim for negligence.
+- You owe a duty of care towards vulnerable employees.
+Failure to strictly enforce your precautions could result in a claim for negligence.
 Remember also that you will be vicariously liable for the negligence of your employees, some of whom may act in a thoughtless or irresponsible way.

 - Many vulnerable employees will also qualify as disabled for the purposes of the Equality Act.
 This means they have the right to reasonable adjustments, which could potentially include staying at home (but we don’t believe that this would extend to a right to stay at home on full pay if they cannot work from home).

 - It is also unlawful to operate provisions, criteria or practices which would put disabled employees at a disadvantage compared with non-disabled employees, unless this is justified.
 A policy of requiring vulnerable people to return to work could potentially be indirectly discriminatory and require justification.
-It may be hard to justify requiring an unwilling vulnerable employee to come back to work if, for example, other employees could cover their role or you could recruit temporary cover.
+It may be hard to justify requiring an unwilling vulnerable employee to come back to work if, for example, they would rather be on unpaid leave, they face serious personal risks, and other employees could cover their role or you could recruit temporary cover at minimal extra cost.

-What if the employee is classed as clinically vulnerable or clinically extremely vulnerable and they want to come back but we are too wary of the risks and we’d like them to remain at home?
+What if the employee is clinically vulnerable or clinically extremely vulnerable and they want to come to work but we are too wary of the risks and we’d like them to remain at home?

 If you have a clinically vulnerable, or extremely vulnerable, employee who wants to return to work but you would prefer them to remain at home, the legal position is different.

-If they have agreed to be on furlough, then you can require them to keep to this agreement until the end of the furlough scheme on 31 October.
-Once any agreed furlough period comes to an end, unless you agree something else, usually a salaried employee who is ready, willing and able to work would be entitled to full pay if you required them to stay at home.
+Now the furlough scheme has ended and any agreed furlough period has come to an end, unless you agree something else, usually a salaried employee who is ready, willing and able to work would be entitled to full pay if you required them to stay at home.

 There is a potential exception if you have an agreed lay-off provision in the employment contract which entitles you to lay the employee off without pay (although these are quite rare), or if the employee is a casual worker who is not entitled to be provided with any work.